-ACT can be used to develop an object-oriented framework in any programming language that supports dynamic loading of code and can be applied to any CORBA ORB that supports portable interceptors [11].
+ACT can be used to develop an object-oriented framework in any programming language that supports dynamic loading of code and can be applied to any CORBA ORB that supports portable interceptors [13].
 We developed a Java prototype of ACT as well as a set of administrative consoles that enable manual adaptation of applications at run time.
-The prototype uses ORBacus [6], a Java ORB from IONA Technologies.
-To demonstrate the seamless interaction of ACT with other adaptive CORBA frameworks, we coupled ACT with the QuO framework [19] developed at BBN Technologies.
+The prototype uses ORBacus [14], a Java ORB from IONA Technologies.
+To demonstrate the seamless interaction of ACT with other adaptive CORBA frameworks, we coupled ACT with the QuO framework [4] developed at BBN Technologies.
 The resulting framework is able to weave quality-of-service (QoS) aspects (referred to as qoskets in QuO terminology [15]) into CORBA applications both at compile time and at run time.
-To evaluate the functionality and performance of this hybrid framework, we used it to enhance an existing image retrieval application as it executes.
+To evaluate the functionality and performance of this hybrid framework, we used it to enhance an existing image retrieval application [16] as it executes.
 The results at this case study show that ACT introduces negligible overhead to an application while supporting transparent and flexible adaptation at run time.

 The remainder of this paper is organized as follows.
-Section 2 discusses background and related work.
-Section 3 describes the ACT architecture and its prototype implementation.
-Section 4 describes a case study in which we coupled ACT with QuO.
-Finally, Section 5 concludes the paper.
+Section II discusses background and related work.
+Section III describes the ACT architecture and its prototype implementation.
+Section IV describes the case study in which we coupled ACT with QuO.
+Finally, Section V concludes the paper and discusses future work.